SheetJS/sheetjs/README.md

 ### Excel 2003-2004 (SpreadsheetML)

 <details>
   <summary>(click to show)</summary>

 Predating XLSX, SpreadsheetML files are simple XML files.
-There is no official and comprehensive specification, although MS has released whitepapers on the format.
-Since Excel 2016 can generate SpreadsheetML files, backsolving is pretty straightforward.
+There is no official and comprehensive specification, although MS has released documentation on the format.
+Since Excel 2016 can generate SpreadsheetML files, mapping features is pretty straightforward.

 </details>